-The course is about the business implications of the Turkish economy’s evolution over the last decade, which was the last chapter of the transformation that started in early 1980s.
+The course is about the business & social implications of the Turkish economy’s evolution over the last decade, which was the last chapter of the transformation that started in early 1980s.
 Turkey has been one of the fastest growing emerging economies in addition to being located in a geo-strategically sensitive region.
-Early in the new millennium, in the wake of the home grown 2000/01 crisis, Turkey has implemented its own macro-economic and political reforms, put public sector finances under control, reduced its high and volatile inflation considerably, and stabilized the business environment.
+Early in the new millennium, in the wake of the home grown 2000/01 crisis, Turkey has implemented its own macro-economic reforms, put public sector finances under control, reduced its high and volatile inflation considerably, and stabilized the business environment.
 Consequently, it has recorded high growth rates, and attracted significant amounts of FDIs.
 This transformation has had sizeable impact on the way the business is done by both locals and foreign companies.
-Nevertheless, Turkey still suffers from many of the inefficiencies that are common in emerging economies such as lack of institutions and rule of law as well as widespread practices of corruption and nepotism.
-There are three specific areas that are, in my opinion, important in terms of understanding the business implications of the Turkish economy’s evolution over the last decade.
+Moreover, this process has accelerated its already high urbanization rate, which has given way to numerous social issues.
+One can cite the relocation of thousands of people as a result of the massive construction projects, increased youth unemployment and changing cultural landscape.
+On the other hand, Turkey still suffers from many of the deficiencies that are common in emerging economies such as lack of institutions and rule of law.

 - Develop a better understanding of an emerging economy with its strengths and weaknesses

 - Evaluate the risks & benefits of doing business in an emerging economy

 - Understand the socio-economic implications of rapid economic progress

 - Contrast the particularities of the economy in an emerging deficit-economy with those of mature markets

 - Assess the significance of growing middle classes in emerging economies that are gradually becoming the main drivers of global consumption

 - Analyze the role and risks of real estate investments in emerging economies

 Academic Credit3 credits are awarded for successful completion of this program.
 Students will be enrolled in the course IBUS 6297.